-I flew to Kunming, Yunnan, China to attend the inaugural ceremony of the South & Southeast Asian University NETWORK and to deliver a speech at the 2nd South and Southeast Asian University Rectors Forum held on the 10 December 2018.
+I flew to Kunming, Yunnan, China to attend the inaugural ceremony of the South and Southeast Asian University NETWORK and to deliver a speech at the 2nd South and Southeast Asian University Rectors Forum held on the 10 December 2018.
 The ceremony was attended by 240 university presidents/rectors/vice chancellors and delegates from 87 universities of 15 countries from across the South and Southeast Asian region.

 The idea of establishing a platform for regional cooperation in higher education, which existed in embryo at Yunnan University, has now been brought into being.
 At the opening ceremony came up the Kunming Declaration of the NETWORK.
-As per the declaration, the NETWORK would be formed as “a non-profit, unincorporated, regional international network of universities with aspiring universities in China, South Asian and Southeast Asian countries... to further improve mutual understanding ...build a platform of regional communication and cooperation in higher education, promote joint study in regional priority areas...build a regional higher education community, help China, South Asian and Southeast Asian nations develop toward a more open, inclusive, balanced and mutually-beneficial situation, and to contribute wisdom and strength to promoting regional economic and social development...with a shared future for mankind...”[ Constitution of the S&SE ASIAN UN, December 2018].
+As per the declaration, the NETWORK would be formed as "a non-profit, unincorporated, regional international network of universities with aspiring universities in China, South Asian and Southeast Asian countries... to further improve mutual understanding ...build a platform of regional communication and cooperation in higher education, promote joint study in regional priority areas...build a regional higher education community, help China, South Asian and Southeast Asian nations develop toward a more open, inclusive, balanced and mutually-beneficial situation, and to contribute wisdom and strength to promoting regional economic and social development...with a shared future for mankind..."[ Constitution of the S and SE ASIAN UN, December 2018].
 102 universities of 16 countries--( Afghanistan (2), Bangladesh(9), Cambodia(3), China(44), India(4), Indonesia(1), Laos(2), Malaysia(4), Maldives(1), Myanmar(7), Nepal (1), Pakistan(10), Singapore(1), Sri Lanka(3), Thailand (7) and Vietnam (3) have been included in the South and Southeast Asian University Network.
 The Bangladeshi Universities included in the Network are: University of Dhaka, Rajshahi University, Islamic University, Bangladesh Open University, Shahjalal University of Science and Technology, North South University, University of Liberal Arts Bangladesh, International University of Business, Agriculture and Technology, and Asian University for Women have been enlisted as the original members of the Network.
-On 10 December 2018, I delivered my speech on a given topic entitled ‘the exploration and experience accumulated by universities in the process internationalization’.
+On 10 December 2018, I delivered my speech on a given topic entitled 'the exploration and experience accumulated by universities in the process internationalization'.
 The full account of my speech has been given below which, I believe, will provide the higher education connoisseurs lots of food for thought.

 "Mr. President of Yunnan University, Kunming, China and the newly elected Secretary General of South and Southeast Asian University Network, Professor Dr. Lin Wenxun, Luminaries, Distinguished Guests, Ladies and Gentlemen-